IH-honnette/submission_reminder_app_IH-honnette/README.md

 ## 🔧 Features

 - ✅ Generates a structured directory for tracking submissions
-- ✅ Stores student submissions in a CSV file (`submissions.txt`)
+- ✅ Stores student submissions in a text file (`submissions.txt`)
 - ✅ Allows manual or random addition of students
-- ✅ Checks for pending submissions and prints reminders
+- ✅ Checks for pending submissions and print reminders
 - ✅ Ensures input validation for student names and statuses
 - ✅ Easy to run with a single command